 Due to the increase of extreme climate events connected to climate change, our cities increasingly face dramatic events such floods, that are also exacerbated by an unsustainable land use planning and soil sealing.
 For instance, many of the rivers that once flowed naturally through European cities have been covered over, or culverted – creating “hidden” waterways that are part of the urban drainage system, but now flow underground beneath paved streets or other urban structures.
 The environmental consequences of such culverting include flooding hazards, loss of biodiversity and ecological vitality, and intensified urban heating but also the deprivation for city’s residents of the valuable social and economic benefits associated with riverside parkland, such as opportunities for recreation and tourism amenities.

-Transversally, the project activities will concern school subjects like geography, biology, chemistry, botany, soil and water science, and economics).
+DAYLIGHTING RIVERS offers materials for a learning process that addresses the understanding of river systems through scientific investigations, including hands-on activities or using Geographic Information Systems (GIS) in a variety of school subjects (e.g. science, geography, biology, chemistry, botany, soil and water science, and economics).
 The activities are designed to raise environmental awareness on the importance of preserving soil and rivers under pressure from urbanisation.

-In terms of soft skills, students are encouraged to work in groups, to take responsibility for specific tasks within a defined time frame, and to communicate their findings to peers and the general public by adapting their language and means of communication to fit the target audience.
+Students work in groups, take responsibility for specific tasks within a defined time frame, and to communicate their findings to peers and the general public by adapting their language and means of communication to fit the target audience.